LevyForchh/lendinghome-rate-flow-app-js/README.md

 That's it, navigate to the URL shown in you console.
 You can now edit files and see your changes reflected in the browser (this project has hot reload on by default)

+## Tests

+A very basic test harness is provided with no pre-existing test.
+Try to add a test.